Tess Bateman: Departure and returns

 In 2021, the show's producers invited Packer to reprise her role as Tess for a two episode Christmas special, airing as part of series 36.
-The character's return was officially confirmed by the show on 23 November 2021, although the news had been leaked through the actress' Spotlight CV prior to the announcement.
+The character's return was officially confirmed by the show on 23 November 2021, although the news had been leaked through the actress's Spotlight CV prior to the announcement.
 The special, "Remember Me", was written by Barbara Machin and was originally broadcast on 4 and 11 December 2021.
 It explores Tess and Charlie's now-estranged friendship.
 Packer felt "delighted and very flattered" to be invited back to the show and revisit Tess, who she called "a legacy character" who means a lot to her personally.
 The actress was also pleased to work with Thompson and Holly Aird, who guest stars in the episodes, again under Machin's script.
 She dubbed it "a dream return".
 When asked about returning to the show again, Packer said that she would providing she was asked by producers and it worked with her other commitments.
 She opined that Casualty was "irreplaceable" and "a comfort blanket".

 Since her departure, Tess has been supporting Sam and his son, Charlie.
-Packer told Elaine Reilly of What to Watch that Sam's mental health became worse which in turn impacted Tess' own mental health.
+Packer told Elaine Reilly of What to Watch that Sam's mental health became worse which in turn impacted Tess's own mental health.
 She commented, "She's been drowning and surviving, and is only now starting to get her mojo back."
-Tess' return is set on Christmas Day 2020 in the midst of the COVID-19 pandemic when the ED is suffering a nursing shortage; she signs up for an agency shift at the hospital to assist.
+Tess's return is set on Christmas Day 2020 in the midst of the COVID-19 pandemic when the ED is suffering a nursing shortage; she signs up for an agency shift at the hospital to assist.
 Packer noted that Tess is also keen to see her friends again, especially Charlie.
 However, Charlie is cold with her, leaving Tess "deeply hurt".
 It soon emerges that Charlie has a suspected brain tumour.
 Packer explained that Tess has been "so overwhelmed with her own situation" that she regretfully has not been aware of Charlie's situation.
 Writers did not want to end the pair's friendship so they are reunited before Tess leaves again.
 Packer commented, "Their deep respect and love for each other helps them to realise that no amount of resentment or misunderstandings can destroy their friendship."